-This is in response to your letter dated October 30, 1997, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that A's surrender of his U.S. Alien Registration Card (Green Card) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter dated December 1, 1997, from your authorized representative requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that your loss of long-term resident status (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was submitted in letters dated December 19, 1997, and October 13, 1998, and March 8, March 11, and April 6, 1999.
 The information submitted for consideration is substantially as set forth below.